 A virtual baby shower is a great (and safe) way to have a baby shower during quarantine.
 Wondering what one does on an online baby shower?
 To make a virtual baby shower more fun, pick baby shower games that can easily be adapted for your streaming set-up.
 Some of our favorite Zoom baby shower games include:

-Have everyone write down their guesses about the baby (eye color, hair color, height, weight, birth date and time).
+Place your bets: Have everyone write down their guesses about the baby (eye color, hair color, height, weight, birth date and time).
 When the baby arrives, announce the winners with a virtual sip and see.

-Play trivia with a list of questions about the parent or parents-to-be.
+Zoom baby shower pop quiz: Play trivia with a list of questions about the parent or parents-to-be.

-If your group isn’t the “game” type, skip the co-ed baby shower games and have mom or dad give a virtual nursery tour instead.
+Tour the crib: If your group isn’t the “game” type, skip the co-ed baby shower games and have mom or dad give a virtual nursery tour instead.

-Alternatives to COVID baby showers
+Alternative COVID baby showers

-“Airmail Invitation” by Hello!Lucky for Paperless Post.
+“Airmail Invitation” baby shower by mail invitation by Hello!Lucky

 Baby shower by mail